vimeo/psalm/docs/running_psalm/issues/InvalidExtendClass.md

 # InvalidExtendClass

-Emitted when attempting to extends a final class or annotated as final.
+Emitted when attempting to extends a final class or a class annotated with `@final`.

 ```php
 <?php